rapid7/metasploit-framework/Indentation-Standards.md

  - Ask CoreLan (sinn3r) to update mona.py templates to use spaces, not tabs.
  - Verify mona.py's update.

-Note that once msftidy.rb lands, we will no longer be enforcing any particular tab/space indentation format.
+Note that once [PR #2197](https://github.com/rapid7/metasploit-framework/pull/2197) lands, we will no longer be enforcing any particular tab/space indentation format until about October 8, when we switch for real to soft tabs.

 ### By August 28, 2013
  - Write a procedure for offering retabbing to outstanding pull requests.